css-materials/course-site/content/faq/homework-evaluations/index.md

 * If you earn a combination of "Satisfactory" and "Needs Improvement" scores, then you might be somewhere between a B+ and a B or lower.
 * Etc. etc.

-Historically, 90% of students in the class earn a B+ or higher.
+Historically, the majority of students in the class earn a B+ or higher.

-The final grade is calculated assuming you are submitting all homework assignments.
-Missed assignments or incomplete work will negatively affect your grade.
+The final grade is calculated assuming you are submitting all homework assignments: missed assignments or incomplete work will negatively affect your grade.

 We have a total of 8 assignments in the class; each is worth roughly 12.5% of your final grade.
 A missed assignment is worth 0%.

+ADD INFO HERE

 ## Rubric